Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-As $(\delta_j)_j$ is a basis of $H^{\star}(X)$, it contains in particular a basis of the primitive cohomology.
-So even if we start with \emph{simple nodal Gromov--Witten invariants}, that is, nodal Gromov--Witten invariants with only simple insertions, the splitting axiom expresses these invariants in terms of Gromov--Witten invariants with possibly primitive insertions.
-The first non-trivial result of this paper is that these relations given by the splitting axiom can be inverted: Gromov--Witten invariants with possibly primitive insertions can be reconstructed from simple nodal Gromov--Witten invariants.
+The basis $(\delta_j)_j$ of $H^{\star}(X)$ may be chosen to contain a basis of the primitive cohomology of $X$.
+So even if we start with \emph{simple nodal Gromov--Witten invariants} of $X$, that is, nodal Gromov--Witten invariants with only simple insertions, the splitting axiom expresses these invariants in terms of Gromov--Witten invariants with possibly primitive insertions.
+The first non-trivial result of our paper is that these relations given by the splitting axiom can be inverted: Gromov--Witten invariants with possibly primitive insertions can be reconstructed from simple nodal Gromov--Witten invariants.

+\begin{citedthm} Let $X$ be a complete intersection in projective space which is not a cubic surface or an even dimensional complete intersection of two quadrics.
+Then, the Gromov--Witten invariants of $X$ can be effectively reconstructed from the simple nodal Gromov--Witten invariants of $X$. \end{citedthm}